groscot/pygraving/site_pages/help_en.md

 - `do+` corresponds to the octave above C, or `8`.
 - `mi--` corresponds to the E, two octaves below the reference C, or the low E of the guitar.

-To change the duration of the note (whole, half, quarter, etc.), use `SET duration N`, where N=0 for a whole note, 1 for a half note, 2 for a quarter note, etc.

 #### Accidentals

 Place these symbols before the note: